anushka012399/Mobile_App_Success_Prediction/Readme.md

 precise way than graphing our data to determine if our data is normal.
 Therefore, SKLearn has more useful features, but statsmodels is a good method to analyze your data before<br><br>
-For detailed idea about the project please check the attached pdf "Data Science Final Report" in the repository.
+For detailed idea about the project please check the attached pdf "Report Data Science Final" in the repository.